Fort Worth / Keller, TX

 Sedation Dentistry

-Although a general anesthetic is often sufficient in reducing or eliminating procedural pain, there are instances when dental sedation will be recommended, either due to the invasive and lengthy nature of the procedure, or to help patients who have dental phobia, anxiety, or difficulty sitting still for extended periods of time.
+Although a general anesthetic is often sufficient in reducing or eliminating procedural pain, there are instances when dental sedation will be recommended, either due to the invasive and lengthy nature of the procedure or to help patients who have dental phobias, anxiety, or difficulty sitting still for extended periods of time.
 Sedation can be administered as a gas, in pill form, or intravenously/intramuscularly, and can range in intensity from mild, medium, or heavy (deep).

 More on Sedation Dentistry >